Would there be only blackness past the event horizon? Or something more?

 For a black hole the mass of the Earth, this sphere would be tiny: about 1 cm in radius, while for a black hole the mass of the Sun, the sphere would be closer to 3 km in radius.
 If you scaled the mass (and hence, the size) all the way up to a supermassive black hole — like the one at our galaxy’s center — that would be more like the size of a planetary orbit or a red giant star like Betelgeuse!

-So now you’re ready to see the ultimate visualization: what happens as you approach and eventually enter a black hole?
+So now you’re ready to see the ultimate site: what happens as you approach and eventually enter a black hole?

 From a great distance away, the apparent geometry of what you see works just like you’d expect, matching your calculations.
 But as you travel, in your perfectly equipped, indestructible spacecraft, you start noticing something strange as you approach this black hole.
 If you halved the distance between you and a star, the star’s angular size would appear twice as large.
 If you cut the distance down to a quarter, it’d appear four times as large.
 But black holes are different.